magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-1.md

 ## Known issues

+**Issue**: Users without administrator privileges cannot currently set up their personal 2FA access.
+2FA as implemented in Magento includes two ACL roles.
+One role affects global system configuration and it is needed only when configuring the system.
+The second ACL role affects individual user 2FA accounts.
+An admin user must configure this second type of 2FA ACL.
+**Workaround**:  After the user has logged in and seen the Access denied screen, they can visit `https://<magento store>/<admin_path>/tfa/tfa/requestconfig/` to force configuration.

-**Issue**: Merchants cannot log in to dotdigital from the Admin when dotdigital is enabled.
+**Issue**: Merchants cannot log in to dotdigital from the Admin in Safari when dotdigital is enabled.
 See the [It's impossible to login in the dotdigital via admin panel when dotdigital account is enabled](https://support.magento.com/hc/en-us/articles/360050092291) Knowledge Base article.<!--- BUNDLE-2704-->

 **Issue**: Vertex address validation does not work during payment when the shopper selects a shipping address that differs from the billing address.
 The issue will be fixed in Magento 2.4.2.
-See the [Magento 2.4.1 known issue: Vertex address not validating with different shipping/billing addresses](https://support.magento.com/hc/en-us/articles/360050139631) Knowledge Base article.<!--- BUNDLE-2733-->
+See the [Magento 2.4.1 known issue: Vertex Address Validation message does not disappear after updating address](https://support.magento.com/hc/en-us/articles/360050139631) Knowledge Base article.<!--- BUNDLE-2733-->

 **Issue**: Magento displays an empty page when a merchant saves a dotdigital Page Builder form on the Safari browser. **Workaround**: Reload the page to apply your changes.
 See the [Magento 2.4.1 known issue: empty page after saving dotdigital Page Builder form](https://support.magento.com/hc/en-us/articles/360049819092) Knowledge Base article.

+**Issue**: Under certain conditions, Magento automatically signs in customers to previously used Amazon accounts rather prompting them to log in during checkout with Amazon Pay.
+See the [Magento 2.4.1 known issue: unable to change Amazon account in Google Chrome](https://support.magento.com/hc/en-us/articles/360049814152) Knowledge Base article.<!--- BUNDLE-2743—>

+**Issue**: Magento briefly displays an error message on the billing page of the checkout workflow when PayPal Braintree payment and multiple addresses shipment are selected.
+See the [Magento 2.4.1 known issue: error popping up on Checkout with PayPal Braintree](https://support.magento.com/hc/en-us/articles/360050253211) Knowledge Base article.

+**Issue**:  Magento displays a non-informative error message when a guest customer tries to place an order with PayPal through Braintree when guest checkout is disabled.
+See the [Magento 2.4.1 known issue: non-informative error message during guest checkout using Paypal through Braintree](https://support.magento.com/hc/en-us/articles/360050368111) Knowledge Base article.

 ## Community contributions